stanchat/AIEngagementAcceleratorKit/README.md

 It’s built for cross-functional teams—**PMs, architects, data scientists, and stakeholders**—who want to move faster without reinventing the wheel.

 > _Use this kit to go from GenAI idea to enterprise-ready solution—faster, safer, and with better alignment._

 ---

+🎯 Intended Audience

+This kit is tailored for cross-functional teams working on Generative AI engagements.
+It is especially useful for:

+- **Technical Program Managers** – who need structured playbooks for agile execution and delivery.
+- **AI/ML Architects** – building and deploying RAG pipelines, Streamlit dashboards, and LLM wrappers.
+- **Product Managers** – aligning GenAI capabilities with business goals and stakeholder needs.
+- **Data Scientists and ML Engineers** – experimenting with prompts, evaluating model performance, and setting up scalable MLOps.
+- **Business Stakeholders** – understanding engagement phases, success metrics, and governance principles.

+Whether you're prototyping an internal Q&A bot, evaluating AI use cases, or scaling an LLM into production, this kit gives you the structure and tools to move confidently.

+---